ShadowWolf2099/Icarus_Mods/README.md

 # ShadowWolf2099 Mods

-Capatible with the latest Icarus version.
+Compatible with the latest Icarus version.
 _______________________________________________________________________________________________________________________________________________________________________

 Welcome to my collection of mods for Icarus: Below will be listed the various mods and a description of what they adjust.